Gaurav14cs17/YOLOV8-Pytorch/README.md

 # YOLOv8-RepNeXt

-Hey there! 👋 Welcome to this PyTorch implementation of **YOLOv8** powered by the **RepNeXt architecture**.
-If you're looking for a fast, accurate object detection model that's easy to train and deploy, you're in the right place.
+Welcome to this PyTorch implementation of YOLOv8 with RepNeXt.

+This project focuses on building a fast and accurate object detection model that’s also easy to train and deploy.
+It’s based on the RepNeXt paper, which uses a smart idea: during training, the model learns with multiple convolution branches, but at inference time, everything is fused into a single efficient layer.
+What does that mean for you?

+Better feature learning while training
+Faster and lighter inference when deploying

 This project is inspired by the [RepNeXt paper](https://arxiv.org/abs/2406.16004) — a clever approach that uses multiple convolutional branches during training but fuses them into a single efficient layer at inference time.
 The result?
 You get the best of both worlds: rich feature learning during training and blazing-fast inference.